98 Days on the Road

 - 11 Mind Blowing Lakes in New Zealand

-In the meantime, like us on Facey B for daily budget travel tips and more and check us out on the HerePin travel app!
+In the meantime, like us on Facey B for daily budget travel tips.
 We’re also going to try out that new Instagram Stories, so follow us on Instagram to see how that turns out!

 See you tomorrow!